uscmakers/TutorialPractice/README.md

 ## Guide:
 1. Clone this repo:
 	1. Navigate to the folder you want to copy this tutorial into using the crash course guide above (please use the command line!)
 	2. Copy the address of the repo.
-Press the "code" button on the right top of the screen of the online github, and copy the address with either ssh or https
+Press the "code" button on the right top of the screen of the online github repo, and copy the address with either ssh or https
 	3. type "git clone <address_you copied in step 1b>"- you should see the repo in your file explorer now!
+	4. Navigate inside of the cloned folder by typing "cd TutorialPractice".
 2. Pull Updates:
 	1. In the command line, type "git pull" to pull all the updates from the upstream branch.
 Depending on when you do this, you might see other peoples' files load into your directory.
+This "refreshes" your local repository to reflect what the remote repository looks like.
 3. Create a Branch
-	1. Go back into the command line, and type "ls" or "dir" to confirm you can see the file
+	1. Go back into the command line, and type "ls" or "dir".
+You should be able to see a README.md, and potentially other people's names.
 	2. Now, lets orient ourselves and check which branch we are on by typing "git status".
 You should see that you are on the master branch.
-By default, you start on the master branch
+By default, you start on the master branch.
 	3. Lets create a new branch by typing "git checkout -b <branch_name>" PLEASE title your branch your full name.
 Ex.
 Radhika_Agrawal
 	4. Type "git status" again.
 You should see that you are now on your newly created branch.
 4. Create a file